TachyonProject/TachyonProject.github.io/_posts/2017-02-01-my-python-dev-setup.md

 Continuous testing is a very important part of a development workflow and is, I would say, at the same level of importance as continuous integration.
 For Python, I came across [sniffer](https://pypi.python.org/pypi/sniffer) which supported nose out of the box but was configurable enough to run testr and friends too.

+With gitlab / git / bitbucket you can implement various forms of automated runners (Travis, pipelines et al).
+These DSLs require some learning, but definitely worth the effort.

 ## Monitoring Code Coverage